pdmade/pdmade-stack/src/pages/index.md

 sections:
 - type: heroblock
   template: heroblock
-  title: Hi, Paul here!
-I help companies build a dynamic web presence through web
+  title: Paul here.
+Thanks for stopping by!
+I help companies build a dynamic web presence.
-    design, development, and SEO best practices.
+    I also cook.
   section_id: hero
   component: HeroBlock
+  content: |-
+    Web design & development is an industry in constant flux with increasing complexity.
+At its core, however, is a craft that requires the application of skills and experience to create the most effective online experience.

-  content: "Nice to meet you!\n\nI bring 25 years of marketing and technology experience
-    to web design, development, search engine optimization, and all the technical stuff in between.
-My specialties include custom WordPress development, online advertising, and server administration.  \n  \nI particularly enjoy working with great designers to bring their vision to life."
+    I bring 25 years of technology and marketing experience to web design, development, search engine optimization, and most of the technical stuff in between.
+My specialties include custom designed websites using WordPress, email newsletter templates, web server and domain administration, and online advertising.

+    Whether a business is small or medium, simple or complex, B2B or B2C, _I thrive on collaborating with great teams, designers, and business owners, to bring their vision to life._
 - type: portfolioblock
   template: portfolioblock
   title: Recent Work